ItalyOfficial Name: Italian Republic

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: Strikes and other work stoppages frequently occur in the transportation sector (national airlines, airports, trains, and bus lines); most are announced in advance and are of short duration.
-You may wish to reconfirm any domestic and/or international flight reservations if you are traveling during one of these events.
+SPECIAL CIRCUMSTANCES: Strikes and other work stoppages frequently occur in the transportation sector (national airlines, airports, trains, and bus lines); reconfirm any domestic and/or international flight reservations if you are traveling during one of these events.

 WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 Medical facilities are available, but may be limited outside urban areas.
-Public hospitals, though generally free of charge for emergency services, may not maintain the same standards as hospitals in the United States; you are encouraged to obtain insurance that would cover a stay in a private Italian hospital or clinic.
-In general, you are required to pay for all services up front, and get reimbursed later from your insurance company.
-Please note that it is not possible to obtain an itemized hospital bill from public hospitals, as required by many U.S. insurance companies, because the Italian National Health Service charges one inclusive rate for care services and room and board.
+Public hospitals, though generally free of charge for emergency services, may not maintain the same standards as hospitals in the United States.
+It is not possible to obtain an itemized hospital bill from public hospitals, as required by many U.S. insurance companies, because the Italian National Health Service charges one inclusive rate for care services and room and board.
+Private hospitals require you to pay for all services up front, and get reimbursed later from your insurance company.

 In parts of southern Italy, the lack of adequate trash disposal and incineration sites has led to periodic accumulations of garbage in urban and rural areas.
 In some cases, residents have burned garbage, resulting in toxic emissions that can aggravate respiratory problems.